emcuttsy/monoglot-anxiety/content/english/blog/how-learning-a-language-can-boost-your-career.md

 This is a guest post by Reese Jane.
 As a relatively new science writer, I remember the struggle to get my first clips and for that reason I'm always open to guest posts from other writers — both seasoned and aspiring ;)

 So, want to contribute?
-Pitch your ideas to [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) and I'll get back to you ASAP.
+Pitch your ideas to [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com).

 {{</ notice  >}}